SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 The `throws` keyword is part of a function's type, and nonthrowing functions are subtypes of throwing functions.
-As a result, you can use a nonthrowing function in a context where as a throwing one is expected.
+As a result, you can use a nonthrowing function in a context where a throwing one is expected.

 You can't overload a function based only on whether the function can throw an error.
 That said,